mmbman/Katagiri/1979-06-15-Fukanzazengi-Talk-7.md

 *(Transcriber’s Note: The following anecdote, at the end of the seven day sesshin, starts quietly, but quickly becomes difficult to transcribe because it’s hard to hear over all the laughter.)*

-**Katagiri:** If you think about zazen for seven days, you become good friends with zazen.
+**Katagiri Roshi:** If you think about zazen for seven days, you become good friends with zazen.
 How do you like it?
 Do you hate it? *[Soft laughter.]*

 Is there anyone who attained enlightenment?
 No one? *[Laughter.]*